 The Bachelor’s Degree Programme in Biomedical Sciences is the right place for you if you have an interest in natural sciences and health.
 Biomedical analysts work in laboratories, hospitals and research institutions.
 They analyse a wide variety of samples and are an essential part of medical diagnostics.
 By establishing innovative methods, they are involved in research achievements in various areas of the life sciences.

-“Biomedical sciences is a very wide-ranging and therefore very varied and interesting professional field.
+“Biomedical Sciences is a very wide-ranging and therefore very varied and interesting professional field.
 The technical innovations make it possible for members of the profession to constantly develop further.
 This job offers the opportunity to be involved in both diagnostics and research and thus make an essential contribution to excellent healthcare.”

-Marie Bemelmans, programme director designate
+Marie Bemelmans, programme director

 Programme fact file